Lower Koti: Education

 Education level are highest as compare to state average.
 There are primary schools in almost all neighbor villages and senior secondary school at Lower Koti equipped with good infrastructure and qualified faculty.

+Religion

+The main attractions of village Lower Koti are the temple of Lord Hanuman, which is believed to be almost 300 years old, and the historic temple of local god, which is situated in village Chhupari.